De-Identify PHI and More

 - will comply with the HIPAA Safe Harbour rule?

-The masking method you choose determines the appearance of the anonymized fields, and the likelihood of recovering the original values.
-See this article for advice on method selection.
+The data de-identification / obfuscation / masking method you choose will determine the appearance of the masked results, and the likelihood of recovering the original values.
+See this article ("Which Data Masking Function Should I Use?") for advice.

-IRI's data masking functions in general (and below, field-level encryption in particular) apply to HITRUST CSF and, as shown below, the HIPAA Privacy Rule for covered entities and business associates:
+IRI data masking functions in general (and below, field-level encryption in particular) apply to HITRUST CSF and, as shown below, the HIPAA Privacy Rule for covered entities and business associates.
+Irreversible obfuscation or outright removal of key identifiers will satisfy the Safe Harbour rule.
+If you need to preserve quasi-identifiers for analytics (marketing, research, etc.) but further anonymize them through blurring or generalization to comply with the HIPAA Expert Determination Rule, see this page.

 45 CFR 164.312, Technical Safeguards